codechimp-org/ha-menu/README.md

 A Mac OS Menu Bar app to perform common Home Assistant functions
 Currently HA Menu supports turning switches on and off.
+If you want to control other items with an on/off state, such as lights then create a [template switch](https://www.home-assistant.io/integrations/switch.template)

 ![alt text](https://github.com/andrew-codechimp/ha-menu/blob/master/Art/menu.png "HA Menu")